-Andrea Lucia is currently stationed in Rwanda on the border to Burundi and the Democratic Republic of the Congo (DRC).
+Andrea Lucia was stationed in Rwanda on the border to Burundi and the Democratic Republic of the Congo (DRC).
 Having been sent by the Arbeitsgemeinschaft für Entwicklungshilfe (AGEH), she is working with the Civil Peace Service, a program financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-In 2011, she completed her Master's studies in Berlin.
+Here she outlines what its like to work as a peacebuilder.

 Background to the Conflict